 How to Make Quick Pickled Radishes

 Quick pickling radishes is so easy and takes only a few steps.
 Here’s how you’ll make them:

 - Prepare the vinegar mixture.
 Add the vinegars, honey, salt, and crushed red pepper to a jar and shake to dissolve.

 - Prepare the radishes.
 Trim the roots and remove most of the leafy green tops, leaving about 1/2″ to hold when slicing.
 Using a mandolin, thinly slice the radishes about 1/8″ thick (see photo 1).

 - Par-blanch the radishes and garlic.
 In a small saucepan, bring two cups of water to a boil.
 Place the sliced radishes and garlic (if using) in the colander and slowly pour the boiling water over them.
 Drain and pat the radishes dry.
-This will lightly cook the radishes and help them absorb the vinegar from the flavor (see photo 2)
+This will lightly cook the radishes and help them absorb the vinegar (see photo 2).

 - Store.
 Add the par-blanched radishes and garlic to the vinegar mixture and let it rest for 20 minutes before serving.
 Store in the refrigerator for up to two weeks (see photo 3).

 How long will Pickled Radishes keep?